JCSS-PMC/PMC/part-01/basis-of-uncerainty-modelling.md

-# Basis of uncerainty modelling
+# 4. Basis of uncertainty modelling

-## Basic variables
+## 4.1.
+Basic variables

  The calculation model for each limit state considered should contain a specified set of basic variables, i.e. physical quantities which